ikluft/prefvote/doc/PrefVote_CEF_input.md

 ### quantifier

+A quantifier specifies multiple votes which contained the same content and order.

     quantifier = "*" INT

 ![syntax diagram for quantifier](images/syndiag-cef-quantifier.svg)

 ### weight

+A weight specifies a vote which for some reason of voting rules counts as a greater value than others.
+Weights are only allowed when the "Weight Allowed" parameter is set to true.
+Under normal/default circumstances, they are not allowed and all votes have an equal weight of 1.

     weight = "^" INT

 ![syntax diagram for weight](images/syndiag-cef-weight.svg)

 ### tag

+Tags are strings attached to a vote line.
+These are defined in the CEF standard but currently not used by PrefVote.

     tag = words